 - Investors are now under their own pressure to push their portfolio companies in a decarbonizing direction through efforts such as Taskforce on Climate-related Financial Disclosures (TCFD) and the Principles for Responsible Investing (PRI).
 Of interest to you will be PRI’s Inevitable Policy Response guidance, which explicitly kicks off, “Markets today have not adequately priced in the likely near term policy response to climate change.”
 You don’t have to agree with their assessment, which includes modeling and forecasting; you do need to know that your investors are undertaking this kind of analysis.

-- Last month investors representing over $5.5 trillion in assets under management pressured 35 oil and gas producers and midstream companies to reject the Trump Administration’s proposed rollback of methane rules.
+- In 2018, investors representing over $5.5 trillion in assets under management pressured 35 oil and gas producers and midstream companies to reject the Trump Administration’s proposed rollback of methane rules.
 Their letter states, “The rollback of existing, strong, yet cost effective, regulatory standards will lead to policy uncertainty for industry for years to come… Finally, if the proposed rollback is enacted without opposition from those in industry, the deregulation of methane and the acquiescence of the industry will shape the public narrative on natural gas, overshadowing proactive measures of industry leaders.”

 It matters because: